Stephanie-Ramos/ios-control-flow-lab/README.md

 - D

 answer:
 This would cause a runtime error must the data types must remain the same.
-Otherwise, the answer is D.
+If there was not an error, then the answer is D.
 ***
 ## Question 4